-Just a few weeks after beginning my PA training program at UC Davis, I noticed just how much I liked everyone in my class.
-They were pretty much all people that I would enjoy spending time with.
-With 58 in my class, what are the odds of that?
+A few weeks after I started PA school at U.C.
+Davis, I noticed just how much I liked everyone in my class.
+They were the coolest group of people, and although there were all kinds of people in the class, we definitely shared some traits.
 I talked about it with a few students, and we noticed that everyone in our class seemed:

 - Outgoing & comfortable with new experiences (you wouldn’t believe the life diversity represented in our class!)